-11 '90s Shows That Are Still Completely Terrifying No Matter How Old You Are
+11 '90s Shows That Could Still Totally Scare You

 There was a genre that existed in '90s kids and teens television that was completely unlike anything we have seen in the television scope of today: Horror-themed television.
 With the help of spooky theme songs, unquestionable monsters, and edge-of-your-seat mysteries, it's no wonder that the kids of the '90s slept with night lights on.
 In fact, even today, certain '90s shows are still totally terrifying.
 However, the uniqueness of shows like Goosebumps and Are You Afraid Of The Dark? were not only terrifying, but they were intriguing.
 If one of these horror shows came on while you were at a friend's house, who cared if you were scared?
 You all sat around the television and continued to watch it together anyway.
 It was just the thing to do, and the parents really didn't seem to notice it anyway.
 But, looking back, it's crazy to think that these shows could have even been deemed kid-appropriate.